 a.
-A vocational (non-semesterized) program has a maximum of 30 contact hours per week of instruction.
-The equivalent (to a semesterized delivery model) 100% (15 credit) load equals [30 per week] x [15 weeks] = 450 contact hours.
+A full-time vocational (non-semesterized) program normally has 25 contact hours per week of instruction.
+The equivalent (to a semesterized delivery model) 100% (15 credit) load equals 15 weeks of full-time instruction.
+A vocational (non-semesterized) program has one credit assigned for every week of full-time instruction.
+A program that is less than full-time will have credits distributed proportionally to the equivalent number of full-time weeks.